HamzaPY/Sports-Club-Portal/README.md

 - Admin Dashboard to manage players, coaches and admins.
 - Coach Dashboard to manage matches and practice sessions.
 - Player Dashboard to play games and schedule matches with friends.
+- Ranking System for players to upgrade their rank by playing multiple matches.

 ## Tools